lordyo/podlover/README.md

 **access permission** to your database and user from the IP address R is running on (“whitelisting”).
 This is also done via your hoster’s admin panel.
 Check your hoster’s support sections for more info.
-(Note: Some hosters are stricter and don’t allow any access except via SSH tunnels.
+(Note: Some hosters are stricter and don’t allow any access except via SSH tunnels, which you will need ot establish first - how depends on your OS and hoster.
+Check your hoster’s support section on how to do this.)
-`podlover` doesn’t provide that option yet.)

 ### Prefix of the Table Names